miguelgrinberg/alchemical/docs/howdoi.rst

         session.add(new_user)

     # with an explicit commit
-    async with db.session() as session:
+    async with db.Session() as session:
         new_user = User(name='mary')
         session.add(new_user)
         await session.commit()